JetBrains/jetbrains_guide/sites/intellij-guide/contents/tips/search-everywhere-git-commits/index.md

   poster: ./tip.png
   url: https://youtu.be/kIq4wD4RJEc
 leadin: |
-  You can bring up the Search Everywhere dialog by pressing Shift twice and searching for what you want to find.
+  You can bring up the Search Everywhere dialog with **⇧⇧** (macOS), or **Shift+Shift** (Windows/Linux), and searching for what you want to find.
 Git commits are displayed in your search results at the bottom if there are any matches.

 ---